michaelliao/aes-encrypt/README.md

 ```
 type messages (type EOF to end):
-Hello, this is a secret file!
+Hello, this is a secret file,
-Using AES encryption!
+using AES encryption!
 EOF
 ```